Elsass, Alsace's bistronomic cuisine, far from preconceived ideas

 Elsass - Poitrine de cochon, chou rougeElsass - Poitrine de cochon, chou rougeElsass - Poitrine de cochon, chou rougeElsass - Poitrine de cochon, chou rouge

-For traditional purists, the restaurant also offers a local dish one evening a month, starting with sauerkraut on February 29.
+For purists of tradition, the restaurant still offers one evening a month a local dish prepared according to the rules of the art, starting with sauerkraut on February 29.
 From the amuse-bouche (a tarte flambée-style gougère) to the finishing touch (a bredele to munch on on the way home), Elsass sounds like a little piece of Alsace in Paris.

 Practical information